perfact/zodbsync/README.md

 - If a folder in some layer contains a `__frozen__`, but no `__meta__` file, the object is supposed to be deleted even if it is defined in some layer below.
-- It is cause for a warning if an object is definend in multiple layers without explicitly marking it as `__frozen__` and therefore declaring the intent for a higher layer to shadow the lower layer definition.
 - Layers can define subobjects without defining their parent objects, with the assumption that some lower layer dependency will provide the parent object.
   However, if some subobject is defined while no active layer provides the